mlohumi/linkedin-scraper/README.md

 https://chromedriver.chromium.org/downloads
 ```

-For those who are using latest version of MacOS - Catalina, Locate the chrome driver and execute the following command on terminal
+For those who are using latest version of MacOS - Catalina, locate the chrome driver and execute the following command on terminal

 ```
 xattr -d com.apple.quarantine chromedriver